ivorybricks/melanoma-classification/README.md

 # melanoma-classification
 This repository contains some files showing my process of working on a Kaggle project.
+(Final/compiled notebook to be added soon.)

 Project Goal: Given images of skin lesions, determine the probability that each lesion is malignant or benign.